dalong0514/readnotes/20200106计算原文/2020082PHP-Objects-Patterns-and-Practice/2020082PHP-Objects-Patterns-0305.md

-# Testing with PHPUnit
+# 0305.
+Testing with PHPUnit

 Every component in a system depends for its continued smooth running on the consistency of operation and interface of its peers.
 By definition, then, development breaks systems.
 As you improve your classes and packages, you must remember to amend any code that works with them.
 For some changes, this can create a ripple effect, affecting components far away from the code you originally changed.
 Eagle-eyed vigilance and an encyclopedic knowledge of a system’s dependencies can help to address this problem.
 Of course, while these are excellent virtues, systems soon grow too complex for every unwanted effect to be easily predicted, not least because systems often combine the work of many developers.
 To address this problem, it is a good idea to test every component regularly.
 This, of course, is a repetitive and complex task; and as such, it lends itself well to automation.

 Among the test solutions available to PHP programmers, PHPUnit is perhaps the most ubiquitous and

 certainly the most fully featured tool.
-In this chapter, you will learn the following about PHPUnit:

-Installation: Using PEAR to install PHPUnit

-•	•	 Writing Tests: Creating test cases and using assertion methods•	 Handling Exceptions: Strategies for confirming failure•	•	•	•

-Running multiple tests: Collecting tests into suites

-Constructing assertion logic: Using constraints

-Faking components: Mocks and stubs

-Testing web applications: Testing with and without additional tools
+In this chapter, you will learn the following about PHPUnit: 1) Installation: Using PEAR to install PHPUnit.
+2) Writing Tests: Creating test cases and using assertion methods.
+3) Handling Exceptions: Strategies for confirming failure.
+4) Running multiple tests: Collecting tests into suites.
+5) Constructing assertion logic: Using constraints.
+6) Faking components: Mocks and stubs.
+7) Testing web applications: Testing with and without additional tools.

-Functional Tests and Unit Tests
+## 5.1 Functional Tests and Unit Tests

 Testing is essential in any project.
 Even if you don’t formalize the process, you must have found yourself developing informal lists of actions that put your system through its paces.
 This process soon becomes wearisome, and that can lead to a fingers-crossed attitude to your projects.